Sue: Louis Marks. I hope this doesn’t lose marks too quickly.

-But it’s too late; the gardener is pinned down by an unseen force and, screaming in agony and terror, he simply disappears.
+But it’s too late.
+The gardener is pinned by an unseen force and, screaming in agony, he simply disappears.

 Sue: It’s another monster that cleans up after itself.
 You get a lot of those in Doctor Who.

-Baldwin hurries back to the base through a very impressive jungle set.
+Baldwin hurries back to the base through an impressive jungle set.

 Sue: Are we on film now?
 This looks excellent all of a sudden.

 But when Baldwin reaches a clearing, Sue sighs.

-Sue: And now we’re on video again.
+Sue: And now we’re back on video again.
 What a shame.

-Baldwin is ‘disappeared’ as well, but not before he presses a very important button.
+Baldwin disappears as well, but not before he pushes a very important button.

 Sue: So the monster in this story is invisible.
-What would Doctor Who do without invisible monsters?
-I’m surprised the BBC haven’t tried to sell you some invisible monsters for your toy collection.
+What would Doctor Who do without invisible monsters, eh?
+I’m surprised the BBC haven’t tried to sell you some invisible toy monsters, Neil.

 Me: Who says they haven’t?
 I’ve got hundreds of them.

 The Doctor and Sarah intercept Baldwin’s distress call.

-Sue: The Doctor is overjoyed with the prospect of danger.
-He’s a lunatic.
+Sue: The Doctor is overjoyed that there could be some danger involved.
+He’s a ****ing lunatic.

 Also heading to Zeta Minor is a Morestran military ship.

 Sue: This is very Star Trek all of a sudden.

-As Commander Salamar barks orders to his subordinates, Sue points a finger at him.
+As Commander Salamar barks orders to his subordinates, Sue excitedly points at him.

-Me: Prentis Hancock – my favourite bad actor.
+Me: Prentis Hancock.
+He’s my favourite bad actor ever.

-Sue: He hasn’t improved since last time we saw him.
+Sue: He hasn’t improved since we last saw him.
 Are you sure this lot aren’t Thals?

-It doesn’t take long for Sue to cast her critical eye over the Morestrans’ costumes.
+Sue casts a critical eye over the Morestrans’ costumes.

-Sue: They are probably very nice if you have a hairy chest to show off.
+Sue: They’re probably very nice to wear if you happen to have a hairy chest.
 I’m surprised they aren’t wearing gold medallions.
-The Thals could throw the chains at the Cybermen if they got into a fight with them.
+That way the Thals could throw their chains at the Cybermen if they got into a fight with them.

 Me: They aren’t Thals!

-Thankfully, not all the costumes in this story are ridiculed by Sue.
+Thankfully, not all the costumes are ridiculed by Sue.

 Sue: Sarah Jane looks very nice this week.
 Practical but stylish.

-The Sarah and the Doctor find the distress beacon in the Morestran caravan, with Baldwin’s skeleton lying next to it.
+The Sarah and the Doctor find the distress beacon in the Morestran caravan, next to Baldwin’s skeleton.

 Sue: Okay, I’m a little confused.
 I thought the victims vanished?
 So why have they come back again?